NLog/NLog.github.io/_posts/2015-01-12-nlog-3-2-0-is-released.md

 Support for blacklisted assemblies
 -----------------------------
 NLog assemblies are skipped by default, when the calling method is determined, using the callsite renderer.
-This release adds support for manually specifing other assemblies which should be skipped.
+This release adds support for manually specifing assemblies which should be skipped.
 This is done by set the assemblies to be skipped like this:
 {% highlight csharp %}
 LogManager.HiddenAssemblies = new Assembly[] { Assembly.GetExecutingAssembly(), Assembly.GetEntryAssembly() };
 {% endhighlight %}

 Archive files by date and sequence
 ----------------------------------
-A new ArchiveNumberMode have been introduced for the File target.
-It is called DateAndSequence and can be set like this:
+A new `ArchiveNumberMode` have been introduced for the File target.
+It is called `DateAndSequence` and can be set like this:
 {% highlight xml %}
 <target type='File' archiveNumberMode='DateAndSequence' ...>
 {% endhighlight %}